sodoesaburningbus/ValpoMetTower/README.md

 run_tower_feed.sh - This bash script handles the rapid_retrieve_data.py program and provides basic start/stop/status functionality.
                     Currently stop functionality is broken and one must use kill -9 manually.

+qc_rapid_data.py - This script performs basic quality checks on the 1-secondly observations from the Valpo met tower and is meant to run on a cronjob after retreiving data.
+                   First, a 5 minute sliding window is used to remove observations that are 4 standard deviations away from the mean.
+                   Then, some filters for missing values and ridiculous observations are applied (e.g. temps greater than 100 'C).
+                   Flagged values are then thrown out and interpolated from the surrounding observations.

+qc_all_rapid_data.py - Same as qc_rapid_data.py but processes past data.